 3. Bids should be marked as

-a) “Technical Bid for Supply of Hybrid Chatbot-Whatsapp Business Integration Solution.”
+a) “Technical Bid for Supply of Private Cloud Revalidation and configuration Services ”

-b) “Commercial Bid for Supply of Hybrid Chatbot-Whatsapp Business Integration Solution.”
+b) “Commercial Bid for Supply of Private Cloud Revalidation and configuration Services ”

 4. The Bids must be accompanied by an amount of 02% of quoted amount/- as security in the form of CDR / DD in the name of “Pakistan Telecommunication Company Limited”.